 1. Avoiding Line Breaks

-By selecting the proper fishing line will solve many of these issues.
-Typically fishing lines with a higher strength have larger diameters.
+Selecting the proper fishing line will solve many of these issues.
+Typically fishing lines with a higher pound test will have larger diameters.
 This gives the line “more meat” that has to be cut through.

 Monofilament fishing lines have great abrasion resistance.
 Abrasion resistance refers to the fishing line’s ability to withstand being rubbed against a rough surface.